-Timescale extends PostgreSQL for time-series and analytics, so you can build faster, scale further, and stay under budget.
+Timescale extends PostgreSQL for all of your resource-intensive production workloads, so you can build faster, scale further, and stay under budget.

 This guide shows you how to get started with a time-series database in Timescale.
 It steps you through creating your first Timescale service, adding some sample financial data to your database, helps you construct some queries to find out some interesting things about your data, and start using useful functions like continuous aggregates.